FAQ • Frequently asked questions

 - Keep the lines of communication open with the transgender person in your life.

 - Get support for yourself in processing your own reactions.
-It can take some time to adjust to seeing someone you know well transitioning.
+It can take some time to adjust to seeing someone transitioning whom you know well.
 Having someone close to you transition can be challenging, especially for partners, parents, and children.
 You are not alone.
 Mental health professionals and support groups for family, friends, and significant others of transgender people can be useful resources.

 - Advocate for transgender rights, including social and economic justice and appropriate psychological care.
 Respectfully challenge transphobic behavior when you encounter it.